cesaro/dpu-cav18-exp/doc/6-section-6.4.md

 ### Claim 1:  DPU spends between 30% and 90% of the time running the program under anlaysis.
 Running DPU under `callgrind` for all the benchmarks, we select some representative one for each benchmark to show in the table below.
 The percentage shown is the run time of function  `stid::Executor::run()` compared to that of `dpu::C15unfolder::explore()`.
-The lowest is 34.43% for the benchmark `poke.c` with 7 threads and 3 iterations.
+The lowest is 34.43% for the benchmark `poke.c` with 7 threads and 3 iterations while the highest is on benchmark `pth_pi_mutex.c` with 5 threads and 40000 iterations.

 | Benchmarks  | Run program (%) |
 | ------------     | --------  |